19 Jul The Best Spinal Stenosis Treatment Options

 Lumbar Spinal Stenosis

 Lumbar spinal stenosis is the most common form.
 It is often marked by pain, numbness, tingling, and weakness of the legs and feet.
 Sufferers may experience cramping and pain in the legs, especially when they’re on their feet for long periods.
-The pain and weakness is usually relieved by leaning forward, a position which releases the pressure being placed upon the impinged nerves.
+The pain and weakness are usually relieved by leaning forward, a position which releases the pressure being placed upon the impinged nerves.
 The damage may be caused by a herniated disc, overgrowth of the bone, degeneration of the spine, thickened ligaments or tumors.

 Spinal Stenosis Treatment